darrylbartlett/configure-ad/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure for creating a Virtual Machine
+- Microsoft Azure for creating Virtual Machines
 - Active Directory (On-premise)

 <h2>Operating System Used</h2>